 – Materials: playground ball, two flags on 5-foot poles

 – Method: A playing field is marked out at least 40 square feet.
 On each side, there’s a 6-foot square goal box, and in the center of each, a flag is planted three inches deep.
 The troop is divided into two teams.
 The object of the game is to knock over the opposing team’s flag by hitting it with the ball.

 1. The ball must be passed by hand, punched, or headed; no kicking and no running with the ball

-2. Only the goalie may be in his team’s goal square.
+2. Only the goalie may be in their team’s goal square.

 3. Absolutely no tackling, shoving, and tripping.

 4. When the ball goes out of bounds, it’s thrown back in, as in soccer.